AWegnerGitHub/awegnergithub.github.io-content/2015_08_10_link-analysis---technical-explanation.md

 Tags: Stack Exchange, programming
 Category: Side Activities
 Slug: link-analysis---technical-explanation
-Summary: In my last two posts, I've discussed the number of rotten links on Stack Overflow and a proposal to fix said links.
-In this post, I'm going to discuss how I performed this analysis.
+Summary: Approximately 10% of links on the Stack Overflow are unavailable.
+This is an analysis of how I determined thiat and a discussion on how to improve it
 Status: published
 Series: Stack Overflow Link Analysis